Cqban/Cqban/README.md

 # Welcome to my Github Page.

 ### About me :
-- 🚩 French Infosec/Cybersecurity Enthusiast.
+- 🚩 Active Directory Pentesting Enthusiast.
-- 💻 Passionate about Pentesting, Active Directory, Networking & AI.
-- 📖 Currently studying a Cyberdefense Engineering Degree
 - i would kill for netexec

 ### 📊 Github Stats :